 The point of reading or watching your story is to be entertained.
 Even if you are weaving complex or important themes into your story, things to make a difference in the world, entertainment is the most important thing.

-If your story is boring, you’ll lose your audience, no matter how interesting and important the moral wisdom you’re imparting is.
+If your story is boring, you’ll lose your audience.
+No matter how interesting and important the moral wisdom you’re imparting is, a boring story is still boring.

-Conflict is how to keep your story entertaining, and Murphy’s Law is a way of making sure there is constant conflict.
+Conflict is how to keep your story entertaining.
+Murphy’s Law is a way of making sure there is constant conflict.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!